 All beneficiaries in HCBS waiver programs have the right to choose and receive the services necessary to support them to live in a community setting.
 Beneficiaries have the right to choose how, where, and with whom they live.
-Services are arranged and coordinated through support coordination and approved by the OAAS Regional Office or its designee.
-If beneficiaries request a service, and the support coordinator does not include that service in the POC, beneficiaries must contact OAAS Regional Office.
-Administrative limits are placed on some services according to the waiver document that is authorized and approved by the Centers for Medicare and Medicaid Services (CMS).
+Services are arranged and coordinated through support coordination services and approved by the OAAS regional office (OAAS RO) or its designee.
+If beneficiaries request a service and the support coordinator does not include that service in the POC, beneficiaries must contact the OAAS RO.
+Administrative limits are placed on some services according to the waiver document that is authorized and approved by the Center for Medicare and Medicaid Services (CMS).

 Beneficiaries have the responsibility to request only those services that they need and not request excess services, or services for the convenience of employees, providers or support coordinators.
 Units of service are not "saved up".
 The services are certified as medically necessary for the beneficiary to be able to stay in the community and are revised on the POC as each beneficiary's needs change.
-The support coordinator must be informed anytime there is a change in the beneficiary's health, medication, physical conditions, and/or living situation.
+The support coordinator must be informed any time there is a change in the beneficiary's health, medication, physical conditions, and/or living situation.